Tevin Campbell

-Tevin Jermod Campbell (born November 12, 1976) is an American singer and songwriter.
+Tevin Jermod Campbell (born November 12, 1976) is an American singer, songwriter and musician.
 He performed gospel in his local church from an early age.
 Following an audition for jazz musician Bobbi Humphrey in 1988, Campbell was signed to Warner Bros.
 Records.
 In 1989, Campbell collaborated with Quincy Jones performing lead vocals for "Tomorrow" on Jones' album Back on the Block and released his Platinum-selling debut album, T.E.V.I.N.
 The album included his highest-charting single to date, "Tell Me What You Want Me to Do", peaking at number 6 on the Billboard Hot 100.
 The debut album also included the singles "Alone With You" (produced by Al B. Sure and Kyle West, with background vocals by K-Ci and JoJo from Jodeci), and "Goodbye".
 His double-Platinum-selling second album, I'm Ready, released in 1993, included two high-charting songs penned by Babyface; "Can We Talk" peaked at number 9 on the Hot 100 and number 1 on the Billboard R&B charts, and the album's title track "I'm Ready", which also peaked at number 9 on the Hot 100.
 In 1996, Campbell released his third album, Back to the World, which was not as commercially or critically successful as his first two releases.
-His fourth and most recent album, Tevin Campbell, was released in 1999, but performed poorly on Billboard's album charts.

-Apart from music, Campbell commenced an acting career, by appearing in the sequel to Prince's Purple Rain named Graffiti Bridge and made guest appearances on The Fresh Prince of Bel-Air and Moesha television programs, voiced fictional pop star Powerline in Disney's A Goofy Movie and was cast as Seaweed in the Broadway musical Hairspray in 2005.

-Campbell earned 5 Grammy Award nominations, and he has certified sales of 5 million records in the United States, according to the Recording Industry Association of America.
+His fourth album, Tevin Campbell, was released in 1999, but performed poorly on Billboard's album charts.
+As an actor, Campbell appeared in Prince's film Graffiti Bridge and made guest appearances on The Fresh Prince of Bel-Air and Moesha television programs.
+He voiced fictional pop star Powerline in Disney's 1995 animated film A Goofy Movie, in which he provided vocals for the film's songs "Stand Out" and "I2I".
+He appeared as Seaweed in the Broadway musical Hairspray in 2005.
+Campbell has earned five Grammy Award nominations, and he has certified sales of 5 million records in the United States, according to the Recording Industry Association of America.

 Early life

 Campbell was born in Waxahachie, Texas, the second child of Rhonda Byrd, a former postal worker who eventually became his manager.
 He has an elder sister, Marche, and a younger brother, Damario.
 His father left the family shortly after the birth of his brother.
 Campbell and his father would not meet again until he was 15 years old.
-With his mother being a member of the choir at Jacob's Chapel, a Baptist church in Waxahachie, Campbell began singing gospel music at an early age, first in the choir and then as a soloist.
+With his mother being a member of the choir at Joshua Chapel A.M.E., a church in Waxahachie, Campbell began singing gospel music at an early age, first in the choir and then as a soloist.
 At the age of 12, a family friend had him singing to jazz singer Bobbi Humphrey who arranged for him to perform at a videotaped showcase in Manhattan.
 When the tape found its way into the hands of manager Benny Medina, he flew to Texas and signed Campbell shortly thereafter.
 The family then relocated to Encino, Los Angeles where Campbell attended a private school in Sherman Oaks neighborhood.